Williamsburg, Brooklyn: Musical community

-There are a number of smaller, fleeting spaces, including Todd P., Dot Dash, Twisted Ones, and Rubulad.
-Many legitimate commercial music venues opened in the neighborhood including Pete's Candy Store, Union Pool, Music Hall of Williamsburg (formerly Northsix), Public Assembly (formerly Galapagos, now closed), Cameo Gallery, Muchmore's, and Grand Victory.
-Several Manhattan-based venues also opened locations, including Bowery Presents (who bought Northsix and transformed it to Music Hall of Williamsburg), Luna Lounge, Knitting Factory, and Cake Shop.
+These events eventually diminished in number as chain stores and high rises moved into the area, rents rose, and regulations were enforced.
+A number of smaller, fleeting spaces, and several Manhattan-based venues also opened locations here.
 In the summers of 2006, 2007, and 2008, events including concerts, movies, and dance performances were staged at the previously abandoned pool at McCarren Park in Greenpoint.
-Starting 2009, these pool parties are now held at the Williamsburg waterfront.
+Starting in 2009, these pool parties are now held at the Williamsburg waterfront.

 The neighborhood has also attracted a respectable funk, soul and worldbeat music scene spearheaded by labels such as Daptone and Truth & Soul Records – and fronted by acts such as the Antibalas Afrobeat Orchestra and Sharon Jones & The Dap-Kings.
 Jazz and World Music has found a foothold, with classic jazz full-time at restaurant venues like Zebulon and Moto, and – on the more avant and noise side – at spots like the Lucky Cat, B.P.M., Monkeytown (closed in 2010), and Eat Records.
-A Latin Jazz community continues amongst the Caribbean community in Southside and East Williamsburg, centered around the many social clubs in the neighborhood.
+A Latin Jazz community continues among the Caribbean community in Southside and East Williamsburg, centered around the many social clubs in the neighborhood.
 In the early 2000s, the neighborhood also became a center of electroclash.
 Friday and Saturday parties at Club Luxx (now Trash) introduced electronic acts like W.I.T., A.R.E.
 Weapons, Fischerspooner, and Scissor Sisters.

-Williamsburg is also the place where illbient, dark, hip hop-, ambient- and dub-influenced genre of electronic music originated around 1994.
+Williamsburg is also the place where innovative fusions of music, art and living systems emerged such as Nerve Circle's "media organism's" at Minor Injury Gallery in 1990 and 1991, and the "web jam," the aesthetic algorithm informing the large warehouse event Organism in 1993.
+In 1994, Lalalandia's "techno-organic" club, El Sensorium, gave birth to a new form of electronic music called illbient.
+Other new genres of electronic music emerged in Williamsburg at that time, including dark, hip hop-, ambient- and dub-influenced varieties.

 Theatre and cinema

-Williamsburg contains indie theater spaces such as the Brick Theater.
+In the 1990s a large number of experimental media groups and street theater troupes emerged in Williamsburg which deliberately situated their screens and interactive performances in social and physical environments.
+These Immersionist groups included the Floating Cinema, Fake Shop, Nerve Circle, The Outpost, Ocularis, The Pedestrian Project and Hit and Run Theater.
+Galapagos Art Space, which first opened in Williamsburg in 1996, hosted the Ocularis media collective's roof screenings and was a major host of New Burlesque theater.
+More recently Williamsburg contains indie theater spaces such as the Brick Theater.
 The Williamsburg Independent Film Festival was founded in 2010.
 Williamsburg also contains the first-run multiplex theater known as Williamsburg Cinemas, which opened on December 19, 2012.